Key Points

 - Molars (for grinding)

 Out of all four of these, puppies lose their baby incisors first around 2-5 months old.
-Next, they lose their canines around 5-6 months, usually around three to five months old.
-Then, around four to six months old, their premolars come out and are replaced by their adult molars.
+Next, they lose their canines around 5-6 months, usually around 3-5 months old.
+Then, around 4-6 months old, their premolars come out and are replaced by their adult molars.

 Tip: Don’t be shocked if you discover your pup’s baby teeth laying around the house!
 It’s perfectly normal to find a little tooth every now and then.
 It’s also totally normal if you never find them as many baby teeth are swallowed.